tegacodes/Drawing-Seeing-Moving-with-Code/docs/week1.md

 *On a pc:*

 * Windows doesn't have a built in command line but never fear you can install one for free.
-[Download Gitbash](https://git-scm.com/downloads), here's [a video](https://www.youtube.com/watch?v=albr1o7Z1nw) that walks you through this.
+See the github tutorial on this to install a command line.
 * To start the server.
 Open up the command line and do the above.
 * It is also possible (and gives faster results) to start a server with node.
 [Instructions are here.](https://github.com/processing/p5.js/wiki/Local-server)